Samuel Adams: Sugar Act

-The first step in the new program was the Sugar Act of 1764, which Adams saw as an infringement of longstanding colonial rights.
+The first step in the new program was the Sugar Act 1764, which Adams saw as an infringement of longstanding colonial rights.
 Colonists were not represented in Parliament, he argued, and therefore they could not be taxed by that body; the colonists were represented by the colonial assemblies, and only they could levy taxes upon them.
 Adams expressed these views in May 1764, when the Boston Town Meeting elected its representatives to the Massachusetts House.
 As was customary, the town meeting provided the representatives with a set of written instructions, which Adams was selected to write.
 Adams highlighted what he perceived to be the dangers of taxation without representation:

 For if our Trade may be taxed, why not our Lands?
 Why not the Produce of our Lands & everything we possess or make use of?
 This we apprehend annihilates our Charter Right to govern & tax ourselves.
 It strikes at our British privileges, which as we have never forfeited them, we hold in common with our Fellow Subjects who are Natives of Britain.
 If Taxes are laid upon us in any shape without our having a legal Representation where they are laid, are we not reduced from the Character of free Subjects to the miserable State of tributary Slaves?

-"When the Boston Town Meeting approved the Adams instructions on May 24, 1764," writes historian John K. Alexander, "it became the first political body in America to go on record stating Parliament could not constitutionally tax the colonists.
-The directives also contained the first official recommendation that the colonies present a unified defense of their rights."
-Adams's instructions were published in newspapers and pamphlets, and he soon became closely associated with James Otis, Jr., a member of the Massachusetts House famous for his defense of colonial rights.
+"When the Boston Town Meeting approved the Adams instructions on May 24, 1764", writes historian John K. Alexander, "it became the first political body in America to go on record stating Parliament could not constitutionally tax the colonists.
+The directives also contained the first official recommendation that the colonies present a unified defense of their rights".
+Adams's instructions were published in newspapers and pamphlets, and he soon became closely associated with James Otis Jr., a member of the Massachusetts House famous for his defense of colonial rights.
 Otis boldly challenged the constitutionality of certain acts of Parliament, but he would not go as far as Adams, who was moving towards the conclusion that Parliament did not have sovereignty over the colonies.